Medically Unlikely Edit (MUE) - JD DME

 Medically Unlikely Edit (MUE)

 The Centers for Medicare & Medicaid Services (CMS) developed Medically Unlikely Edits (MUEs) to reduce the paid claims error rate for Part B claims.
-An MUE for a HCPCS/CPT code is the maximum units of service that a provider would report under most circumstances for a single beneficiary on a single date of service.
-All HCPCS/CPT codes do not have an MUE.
+An MUE for a HCPCS/CPT code is the maximum units of service a provider would order under most circumstances for a single beneficiary on a single date of service.
+Not all HCPCS codes have an MUE.
 The Medically Unlikely Edit (MUE) Lookup Tool on this page, provides guidance for published MUEs for DME HCPCS codes.
 Although CMS publishes most MUE values on its website, other MUE values are confidential and are for CMS and CMS contractors' use only.
 The latter group of MUE values is not published.

-Inquiries about a specific claim or how to submit an appeal should be addressed to the claims processing contractor.
+Inquiries about a specific claim or how to submit an appeal should be addressed to the Medicare Administrative Contractor (MAC).

-For MUE Frequently Asked Questions and Answers (FAQs), MUE files, the Publication Announcement Letter which explain most aspects of the MUE program, and more, see the CMS Medically Unlikely Edits webpage.
+For MUE frequently asked questions and answers (FAQs), MUE files, and the Publication Announcement Letter, which explain most aspects of the MUE program, see the CMS Medically Unlikely Edits webpage.

 MUE Adjudication Indicator (MAI)

 Indicates a value adjudicated by claims processing systems at the claim line level.
-Appropriate use of modifiers to report the same code on separate lines of a claim will enable the reporting of medically necessary units of service in excess of MUE
+Appropriate use of modifiers to report the same HCPCS code on separate lines of a claim will enable the reporting of medically necessary units of service in excess of MUE utilizing the GA modifier.